Standard Life Aberdeen Shareholder FAQ's

 Standard Life Aberdeen does not deduct tax from dividends.
 The company pays dividends from the profits it makes and has already paid tax on these profits.
 Therefore the dividend declared is the cash amount paid.

 Before 6 April 2016, all UK dividends carried a tax credit equal to one-ninth of the dividend paid.
-This was purely a notional amount and Standard Life (pre merger) did not pay this tax to HMRC.
+This was purely a notional amount and Standard Life (pre-merger) did not pay this tax to HMRC.
 As the tax credit was purely a notional amount, it was not possible to reclaim the tax credit if you were a non-tax payer.
-From 6 April 2016 this has been replaced by a Dividend Allowance which means that you don't pay tax on the first £5,000 of your total dividend income, no matter what non-dividend income you have.
+From 6 April 2016 this has been replaced by a Dividend Allowance which means that for tax year 2018-19 you don't pay tax on the first £2,000 of your total dividend income, no matter what non-dividend income you have.

 3. Does Standard Life Aberdeen have a tax adviser I could speak to?